 North Shore Elder Services protective service caseworkers investigate allegations of abuse or neglect of individuals aged 60 or over.
-If you think that a loved one or another elder you know is being subjected to any kind of abuse, please call Protective Services.
-With the elder’s consent, caseworkers will investigate the situation and provide crisis intervention or short term case management if needed.
+If you think that a loved one or another elder you know is being subjected to any kind of abuse, please call the Elder Abuse Hotline at 1-800-922-2275.

 - Physical abuse

 - Sexual abuse